brettvac/TfLearnpath/README.md

 ![TF Learnpath logo](Tf-Learnpath.jpg)

-The **TF Learnpath** module (`mod_tflearnpath`) is a Joomla module designed to display a structured learning path for courses managed by the **TF Learn** component (`com_tflearn`).
-It provides a visual representation of course modules and lessons, with support for multiple layouts (block, accordion, or tabs) and user access restrictions.
+The **TF Learnpath** module (`mod_tflearnpath`) is a Joomla module designed to display lessons for courses in the **TF Learn** component (`com_tflearn`).

+When you install and configure **TF Learnpath**, it provides a visual representation of course modules and lessons, with support for multiple layouts (block, accordion, or tabs) and access restrictions.
 Perfect for e-learning websites, this module helps users navigate their learning journey with ease.

 ## Features

-- **Dynamic Learning Path Display:** Shows course modules and lessons in a clean, organized format.
+- **Learning Path Display:** Shows course modules and lessons in a clean, organized format.
 - **Multiple Layout Options:** Choose between block, accordion, or tabs layouts to match your site’s design.
-- **Access Control:** Integrates with `com_tflearn` to check user enrollment, displaying restricted lessons with lock icons.
+- **Access Control:** Integrates with `com_tflearn` to check user access, displaying restricted lessons with lock icons.
 - **Customizable Styling:** Add custom CSS classes for the module title and icons for completed/incomplete lessons.
-- **Lightweight and Efficient:** Built to work seamlessly with `com_tflearn`, with minimal overhead.

 ## Requirements